 |Genres:||Adventure / Action Adventure|

-Outcast was cooking for four years prior to its release, a developmental cycle usually reserved for games that find themselves on two end of the quality spectrum – extremely good, or god-awful bad.
-It won’t take long to figure out where Outcast finds itself on that spectrum.
+Outcast was cooking for four years prior to its release, and games that are in the works for that long usually find themselves on one of two ends of the quality spectrum – extremely good, or god-awful bad.
+It won’t take long to figure out where Outcast is located.

 The story is cheesy sci-fi to the max.
 After discovering the existence of alternate universes, military scientists send a probe through a time-space portal, where they marvel for a few brief hours at the visual data transmitted from the strange new planet on the other side – that is, until an inhabitant who’s not fond of inter-dimensional voyeurs blasts the probe to bits.
 The probe’s destruction results in the creation of a vortex pulling our universes apart.
 As a gruff Special Forces, your job is to head into that universe, find the source of the vortex, and – what else? – save the world.